This is an in-depth comparison of a website and a sales funnel.

 A person can access your website if you host it on a server and register under a domain name.

-Firstly, you enter a domain name or a website address in the search bar.
-Then the browser passes the request to DNS Server.
+First, enter a domain name or website address in the search bar.
+Then, the browser passes the request to the DNS Server.

-Then it passes the request to the main server or the server.
+Then, it passes the request on to the main server or the server.

 The HTML code on the server then accesses and translates it into a web page that visitors can interact with.

-Then the server provides the response to the browser and now you are able to access the website.
+Then, the server responds to the browser, and you can access the website.

 What Is the Purpose of a Website?

-The purpose of a website varies depending on the needs of the website owner.
+The purpose of a website varies depending on the website owner’s needs.

 Most often, websites has the following four main purposes: